Unified Framework for Identity and Imagined Action Recognition from EEG patterns: Experiments

 \subsection{Experimental protocol}

 Three macro tasks have been defined on the basis of the PhysioNet EEG data recorded during the actions described in Section~\ref{sec:datasets}: \begin{enumerate}

-\item Action recognition.\\ The five action classes of interest are: \begin{itemize} \item Resting state with closed eyes \item Imagined motion of the left fist \item Imagined motion of the right fist \item Imagined motion of both fists \item Imagined motion of both feet \end{itemize} Experiments related to action recognition are divided into two sub categories: \begin{enumerate} \item Inter-subject action recognition.
+\item Action recognition - The five classes of interest are: \begin{itemize} \item Resting state with closed eyes \item Imagined motion of the left fist \item Imagined motion of the right fist \item Imagined motion of both fists \item Imagined motion of both feet \end{itemize} Experiments related to action recognition are divided into two subcategories: \begin{enumerate} \item Inter-subject action recognition.
 103 out of the 109 available users are selected, excluding 6 subjects with corrupted data~\cite{eva2015comparison,szczuko2017real,zhang2019classification}.
-A 10-fold cross validation is applied by randomly sampling the entire dataset, thus selecting at each fold 90\% of the data for training, and 10\% for test.
+10-fold cross-validation with stratified random sampling is applied to balance the data distribution, selecting at each fold 90\% of the data for training, and 10\% for test.
+Both random split and split-by-subject experiments are implemented, to provide a broad view of our solution’s performance in different conditions.
 Temporal windows spanning 1 second of signals have been used. \item Intra-subject action recognition.
 20 users are selected.
 Each user is evaluated independently, splitting their data as 90\% for training and 10\% for test.
 Temporal windows spanning 0.25 seconds of signals have been used, in order to virtually increase the available data for each user. \end{enumerate}

-\item User identification.\\ The 109 human subjects are interpreted as classes in a user classification task.
-The data is randomly split as 75\% for training, 25\% for validation, and 10\% for test, following the experimental setup from existing works in the state of the art~\cite{sun2019eeg}.
+\item User identification - The 109 human subjects are interpreted as classes in a user classification task.
+The data is randomly split as 90\% for training/validation (internally 75\% and 25\% respectively), and 10\% for test, following the experimental setup from existing works in the state of the art~\cite{sun2019eeg}.
 Temporal windows spanning 1 second of signals have been used.